ktrueda/npe_gah/README.md

-# NullPointerException Gazz
+# NullPointerException Gah

 All Java developers dislike NullPointerException(NPE).
 To avoid NPE we should use Optional type or annotations like `@Nullable`/`@Notnull`.
 But they are optional and sometimes it's wrong(null was assigned to `@Notnull` field).
 These days null-safe language like Scala/Kotlin is a good solution for this problem.
 However, we need to write Java for some reasons.

-NPE Gazz is a fuzz test tool to avoid NPE.
+NPE Gah is a fuzz test tool to avoid NPE.
 You can find null-unsafe codes during unit testing.

 ```java
 public class Main {